Is your practice creating and sending monthly newsletters or e-newsletters to patients?

 help introduce new and current staff to your patients.
 Be sure to include office and administrative staff as well.
 Often they are the voice on the other end of the phone and being able to put a face to the name helps patients feel connected with your practice.

 can be truly helpful if they are meaningful and new.
 Try to tie in seasonal tips or ones that are specific to your patient population.
 Have snowy winters?
 Do a tip list for shoveling snow and include both PT related and general advice, such as how to shovel and how long to stay outside in the cold.
 If you have a lot of senior patients, consider a list of rainy day ideas for playing with grandchildren or recommendations for kid’s movies to watch with grandma and grandpa.

 Your practice marketing and patient engagement strategies need to be tailored to your clinic and its patients.
 Successful campaigns are those that are relevant, fun, and informative.
 Focus on local events or activities, seasonal content, and demographic-specific information to really see results from your monthly newsletter.
 Want a content and patient engagement strategies assessment from our expert team?
-Give us a call today!
+Schedule a free consult today!